August 3, 2017

 - Visit AVAC’s Fellows page for more information on current and alumni Fellows.

-- Join an informational conference call to learn more about the program and ask questions directly to those who lead the program and/or have been a part of it on Wednesday, 8 July, at 7am Lima / 8am New York / 9am Rio / 2pm Johannesburg / 3pm Nairobi / 5:30pm Mumbai / 7pm Bangkok (Visit www.timeanddate.com to confirm the time in your time zone.)
-Register for the call here.
-[The call will be recorded and loaded to the Fellows page.]
+- Join an informational conference call to learn more about the program and ask questions directly to those who lead the program and/or have been a part of it on Thursday, August 10 at 8am New York / 9am Rio / 2pm Johannesburg / 3pm Nairobi / 6pm Mumbai (Visit www.timeanddate.com to confirm the time in your time zone.)

 If you have any questions about the Fellows program or the application process, please email firstname.lastname@example.org.